 Your personal information

 You may be asked for personal information if you require further information on our services or if you wish us to contact you.
-In each case we will only use the personal information you provide to deliver the information you have told us you require.
+In each case we will only use the personal information you provide to deliver the information requested.